Updated electrical design of the Diagnostic Neutral Beam Injector in RFX-mod2: Conclusions

 At last, the design of the entire DNBI PLC control system was upgraded to allow better scalability, maintainability and protection against overvoltages.

 In parallel to the upgrade of the power supply systems, the vacuum pumping system is being upgraded with closed-cycle cryopumps, and the beam duct was redesigned and manufactured, promising lower reionization losses.
 In the next future, the DNBI ground potential cabinets hosting the inverters for the MHV will be upgraded for undelayable safety issues.
-The control and data acquisition system will be programmed.
+The software for the control and data acquisition system will be developed.
 At last, the full commissioning of the DNBI is expected to be performed in 2027.